-GLDTM Premier Edition 2014 is intended as a Design Studio for professional HVAC designers and engineers working in the area of geothermal applications.
+GLDTM Premier Edition 2016 is intended as a Design Studio for professional HVAC designers and engineers working in the area of geothermal applications.
 It is primarily designed for use with light-commercial or commercial installations, since the calculations take into account a) the long-term thermal effects that often determine the necessary design requirements and b) piping and flow optimization design considerations that can have a significant impact on overall system performance and cost-effectiveness.
 The program is optimized for hybrid system design that combine boilers, cooling towers, fluid coolers, solar thermal and the like with ground heat exchangers.
 Additionally, the loads representation employed in GLD's Zone Management system allows for detailed equipment selection and specific load distribution data to maximize calculation accuracy.

-The Premier Version of GLDTM includes four design modules: one for vertical borehole ground heat exchanger systems, one for horizontal heat exchanger systems, one for surface water (pond, lake, etc.) installations and the computational fluid dynamics (CFD) module for piping and flow optimization design across all types of ground heat exchangers.
+The Premier Version of GLDTM includes five design modules: one for vertical borehole ground heat exchanger systems, one for horizontal heat exchanger systems, one for surface water (pond, lake, etc.) installations, the new piping system builder (PSB) and the computational fluid dynamics (CFD) module.
 It also includes two loads modules, one for average block loads and one for the more detailed zone model.
 The loads data can be shared between modules using GLD's unique linking system.
 In addition, loads data (including design day, monthly and 8760 hourly loads data) from external energy simulation programs as well as from Excel files conveniently can be imported into the loads modules.
 The Premier version also includes the Geothermal System Analyzer module for conducting financial, CO2 emissions and energy costs analyses of various HVAC systems.
-The Thermal Conductivity analysis module, an optional module, performs soil thermal conductivity/response test data.
+The Thermal Conductivity analysis module, an optional module, performs soil thermal conductivity and borehole thermal response analyses using in-situ thermal conductivity/response test data.